Best Of Show Results -- Consumers Pick Their Favorite Vehicles and Exhibit at the 2019 Chicago Auto Show

-For the twelfth consecutive year, consumer voters selected their favorites in five categories in the Chicago Auto Show's "Best of Show" balloting.
-The Chicago Auto Show is the only major auto show that polls its attendees' favorite vehicles and exhibit.
+For the 14th consecutive year, consumer voters selected their favorites in five categories in the Chicago Auto Show's “Best of Show” balloting.
+The Chicago Auto Show is the only major auto show that polls its attendees’ favorite vehicles and exhibit.

 In voting conducted over the 10-day public run of the nation’s biggest auto show, winners in the contest's five categories were:

-Best Exhibit: Chevrolet
+• Best Exhibit: Jeep